“Old” Media Dominate Top 50 Websites? Why?

 What stood out for me were:

-• The dominance of “old” media in the digital environment (15 websites, 9,631,474,000 unique visits)
+• The strength of “old” media in the digital environment (15 websites, 751,102,000 unique visits)

-• Fast-growing strength of “new” media properties often made up of many small niches grouped together; for example Glam Media and CafeMoms Network
+• Fast-growing strength of “new” media properties often made up of many small niches grouped together; for example, Glam Media and CafeMoms Network

-• New media traffic driven strongly by shopping sites; for example Trails.com or Mommy and lifestyle sites.
+• New media traffic driven strongly by shopping sites; for example, Trails.com or Mommy and lifestyle sites.
 In some ways, many small new media sites collectively appeal to niches and provide content around which shopping and advertising are a big part.
 Not that old media don’t too.

 • Powerful reach and traffic of the big “search” properties remained (Google, Yahoo, Microsoft, Ask Network, Wikipedia, Answers.com, Craigslist) with seven sites and 813,232,000 unique visits.